ANSANJAY/Odigos-Strategic-Vision/README.md

 ### **Why I’m Excited About Odigos:**
 - **Innovative Technology:** Uses 🐝eBPF to provide automatic instrumentation with minimal performance impact.
 - **Community-Centric Approach:** As an open-source project, Odigos has built a foundation for collaborative innovation.
 - **Scalable Observability:** Tailored for cloud-native environments, making it versatile for modern applications.

-### **Why I’m the Right Fit:**
-- **Technical Expertise:** My journey from eBPF engineer to Product Manager has equipped me with the skills to bridge technical innovation and strategic planning.
-- **Hands-On Experience:** I have worked unofficially with the Odigos team and have practical insights into the project’s potential.
-- **Market Understanding:** One year of studying the APM market at AmEx has given me a clear perspective on observability challenges and opportunities.
-- **Product Passion:** Having built a product from scratch in a startup environment, I know what it takes to drive adoption and user satisfaction.
-- **Startup Mindset:** I thrive in dynamic environments where roles are fluid, allowing me to take on responsibilities as a PM, DevRel, or Sales Rep when needed.
-- **Unique Proposition:** My combination of hands-on eBPF experience, product strategy insights, and startup mindset positions me uniquely to drive Odigos’ growth and innovation.

 ### **TL;DR - [Strategic Enhancements](./StrategicEnhancements.md):**
 To maintain Odigos’ leadership in the observability market, we propose the following strategic enhancements: